 The University conducts a Primary Prevention and Awareness Program ("PPAP") for all incoming students and new employees.
-In it they are specifically advised that the University prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking.
-In that regard, they are informed of the following definitions that apply within this state:
+In it they are specifically advised that the University prohibits the offenses of domestic violence, dating violence, sexual assault and stalking.
+In that regard, students are informed of the definitions that apply within this state.

 Crime Type (Kansas Statutes Annotated) Definitions The following definitions shall apply when the words and phrases defined are used in article 55 of chapter 21 of the Kansas Statutes Annotated, and K.S.A.
 2014 Supp.
 21-6419 through 21-6422, and amendments thereto, except when a particular context clearly requires a different meaning: 21-5501.
 Definitions.
 [Sex Offenses] A. "Sexual intercourse" means any penetration of the female sex organ by a finger, the male sex organ or any object.
 Any penetration, however slight, is sufficient to constitute sexual intercourse.
 "Sexual intercourse" does not include penetration of the female sex organ by a finger or object in the course of the performance of: (1) Generally recognized health care practices; or (2) a body cavity search conducted in accordance with K.S.A.
 22-2520 through 22-2524, and amendments thereto.

-- B. "Sodomy" means oral contact or oral penetration of the female genitalia or oral contact of the male genitalia; anal penetration, however slight, of a male or female by any body part or object; or oral or anal copulation or sexual intercourse between a person and an animal.
+B. "Sodomy" means oral contact or oral penetration of the female genitalia or oral contact of the male genitalia; anal penetration, however slight, of a male or female by any body part or object; or oral or anal copulation or sexual intercourse between a person and an animal.
 "Sodomy" does not include penetration of the anal opening by a finger or object in the course of the performance of: (1) Generally recognized health care practices; or (2) a body cavity search conducted in accordance with K.S.A.
-22-2520 through 22-2524, and amendments thereto. - C. "Spouse" means a lawful husband or wife, unless the couple is living apart in separate residences or either spouse has filed an action for annulment, separate maintenance or divorce or for relief under the protection from abuse act. - D. "Unlawful sexual act" means any rape, indecent liberties with a child, aggravated indecent liberties with a child, criminal sodomy, aggravated criminal sodomy, lewd and lascivious behavior, sexual battery or aggravated sexual battery, as defined in this code.
+22-2520 through 22-2524, and amendments thereto.